‘Fancy a Dander?‘ …. is a photographic exhibition by West Belfast photographer Sean Allen.

 The photographs encompass the genres of Street Photography, Social Documentary and Press Photography at their most authentic.
 Influenced by photographers such as Robert Doisneau, Bert Hardy and Don Mc Cullin Sean captures, in gritty black and white images, the humour, geniality and rawness of a working-class community whose sense of humanity prevails through troubled times.

 A selection of some of Sean’s photographs can be purchased via the Shop tab here or If you would like to exhibit this exhibition or discuss usage rights please contact Sean for more information in the contact page here.

-Sean is currently working on his first book Fancy a Dander 1 which will include images from this exhibition and is due to be published in the Spring of 2018.
+Sean is currently working on his first book Fancy a Dander 1 which will include images from this exhibition along with many more and is due to be published at the end of 2019.

 “There is one thing the photograph must contain, the humanity of the moment.”

 *a ‘dander’ is Belfast slang for a walk